![]() |

 dual_kawase for dual-filter kawase blur.
 Note: gaussian,

-box and dual_kawase blur methods are only supported by the
+box and dual_kawase blur methods are not supported by the legacy

 size An integer.
 The size of the blur kernel, required by